Will Prince Harry and Meghan Markle take paternity and maternity leave?

 Harry had work commitments three days after Archie was born in 2019

-Prince Harry and Meghan Markle are expecting the arrival of their second child in the summertime.
+Prince Harry and Meghan Markle have announced the arrival of their second child, a daughter named Lilibet Diana Mountbatten-Windsor.

-They made the announcement on 14 February with a black and white image taken in their backyard in California showing Meghan’s baby bump.
+The couple made the announcement on Sunday 6 June, revealing that they had welcomed the newest addition to their family on 4 June.

-The pair revealed during an interview with TV mogul Oprah Winfrey that they are expecting a baby girl.
+The pair, who shared that they were expecting their second child on Valentine’s Day, revealed during an interview with TV mogul Oprah Winfrey that they were expecting a baby girl.

 Since the couple made the decision to step down as working members of the royal family in January 2020, they have moved to the United States and started their own business ventures.